FrankensteinVariorum/fv-collation/docs/index.md

 ### About *Frankenstein* and our variorum project:
+* [The Pittsburgh Digital Frankenstein Project: Reassembling Textual Bodies](http://slides.com/elisabeshero-bondar/pghpitt_frankenstein): Presentation for the Humanities Center at the University of Pittsburgh, Cathedral of Learning on 2 April 2018.
+Explanation of the project and range of collaborating people and institutions.
+Updated with material on latest full collation of manuscript notebooks, Thomas edition, and 1818, 1823, and 1831 published editions.

 * [Bicentennial Bits and Bytes: The Pittsburgh Digital Frankenstein Project](http://slides.com/elisabeshero-bondar/mla_bicentfrank): MLA 2018 panel presentation on our variorum edition project, reconciling previous digital editions, ongoing stylometric research, and annotation development.

 * [*Frankenstein* and Text Genetics](http://bit.ly/FrankenTextGen): an introduction to the novel and its contexts, and our project's connection with the Shelley-Godwin Archive